What is Computer Forensics?

 In this day and age, corporate sabotage and communications, infidelity, pornography, and numerous other situations in which a forensic recovery is required happen more often than ever.
 This is when we are called upon to perform an investigation.

-Here is a brief list of what is possible:
+Here is a brief list of what is possible to recover

 - Recovery of deleted hard drive files

-- Damaged and encrypted hard drives can be decrypted (with key)
+- Damaged and encrypted hard drives can be recovered (with key)

 - Determination of web sites that have been visited